 At the beginning of 2020, it was time for me to create my own practical introduction to the Wheel of Consent®.
 To do this, I designed an evening workshop called “Consent & Desire“, aimed at people who wish to approach the topic of consent — whether it’s for the bedroom, workplace or discussion at the kitchen table.
 With playful curiosity, we approach the perception and formulation of our desires and personal boundaries in a pleasure-oriented approach in a small group.

-Despite COVID-related challenges, this evening workshop was well-received and has been conducted 19 times with almost 160 participants in six different locations in German and Czech languages.
+Despite COVID-related challenges, this evening workshop was well-received and has been conducted 26 times with almost 230 participants in nine different locations in German, English and Czech languages.
 Read what participants say about the workshop and find current dates.